Justice Institute of British Columbia:

 - Strong collaborative leadership skills;

-- Proven ability to market training and education and write proposals;
+- Proven ability to market courses and programs;

 - Demonstrated ability to exercise judgment and sensitivity working with complex issues;